micgreene/caps-cloud/README.md

 #### How to initialize/run your application

-1. node pickup.js to begin creation of pickup messages every second
+1. node pickup.js to begin creation of pickup messages every 3 seconds
-2.
+2. node driver.js to begin processing of pickup messages and creation of delivered messages
+3. node vendor.js to begin processing of delivered messages

 ### Expected Operation
 1. pickup.js will post the “pickup” message